vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 sixth century.
 9 Hence the inscription may date from the fifth–sixth century.
 It reads: bharatanātha, probably also the name of a devotee.
 10

 5 Jamkhedkar 1987a, 340.
-Jamkhedkar published his edition and translation of this inscription in Kusumā˜

-njali I \(1987b\), 217–23.
+Jamkhedkar published his edition and translation of this inscription in Kusumāñjali I \(1987b\), 217–23.
 We have presented an edition and translation of this inscription in BSOAS LVI, Part 1 \(1993\), 46–74 \(see below, p.
 115 ff.\).

 6 Cf. Williams 1983, 226.